-A criminal background check may be conducted on each new MLT student prior to performing clinical rotations (MLT 100B, MLT 242 B, C, D, E, and F) some clinical affiliates require criminal background checks to include fingerprinting and a more extensive background investigation.
+A criminal background check may be conducted on each new MLT student before performing clinical rotations (MLT 100B, MLT 230, MLT 232, MLT 234, MLT 236, & MLT 238).
+Some clinical affiliates require criminal background checks to include fingerprinting and a more extensive background investigation.
 In the event it is discovered through a subsequent criminal background check/investigation that the MLT student failed to disclose criminal history, the student will not be allowed to attend clinical rotations.